 Walk down along the river banks (in the direction of the Caledonian Canal) and you'll find the Ness Islands where you can escape from the hustle and bustle of the shops.
-Cross the river on the little bridges and you can visit Whin Park which has a boating pond, picnic area, toilets and a miniature railway (usually runs at weekends from Easter to the end of October, and daily during the local school holidays.
-Close by you will also find the Botanic Gardens (previously called the Floral Hall) - a sub-tropical horticultural extravaganza with small waterfall, fish and alsorts of plants/trees (open daily 10am - 5pm).
-I particularly like the cactus hall - quite a surprise!
-Free admission.
-Cafe and plant sales.
+Cross the river on the little bridges and you can visit Whin Park which has a boating pond, picnic area, toilets and a miniature railway (usually runs at weekends from Easter to the end of October, and daily during the local school holidays).
+Also nearby is Inverness Crazy Golf with ice cream kiosk.
+Tel: 07752984156.

 Not far from here is the Inverness Leisure centre (tel: 01463 667500) with swimming pool, gym, climbing wall, etc., and the Inverness Ice Centre (tel: 01463 235711).
 Also by the Bught Park is the Inverness Skatepark.

 Walking up the river in the other direction (towards the harbour) you will see Ben Wyvis on the skyline (this is a mountain over 3000 feet high).

 Inverness Public Library is situated near the bus station.
 Telephone: 01463 236463.

 The Highland Archive and Registration Centre opened in Inverness in 2009.
 This includes the Family History Centre and Genealogy Service (previously hosted at Inverness Library).
-The new building is situated on Bught Road between the Floral Hall and Whin Park, past the Ness Islands.
+The new building is situated on Bught Road by the river between the Botanic Gardens and Whin Park, past the Ness Islands.
 Telephone: 01463 256444.